-Summer’s so close you can probably almost feel the remanence of last year’s sand between your toes.
+Summer’s so close you can probably almost feel the sand between your toes.
 The taste of that mid-morning Sangria.
-And the burn of those much needed and eagerly awaited rays.
+And the warmth of those much needed and eagerly awaited rays.

 Swap overseas for down south

 One sure way to bring the cost of your beach holiday down is to remove the price tag that comes with flights.
-So, whether it’s dreamy Dorset or the beautiful coasts of Cornwall, set your sights on somewhere in the UK - you might be surprised by what we have to offer.
+So, whether it’s dreamy Dorset, the beautiful coasts of Cornwall or the stunning Sussex shoreline, set your sights on somewhere in the UK.
+You might be surprised by what's on offer so close to home.